Motivating Children by Developing a Growth and Motivational Mindset

 “Motivation is the most important factor in determining whether you succeed in the long run.
 What I mean by motivation is not only the desire to achieve, but also the love of learning, the love of challenge, and the ability to thrive on obstacles.
 These are the greatest gifts we can give our students.” – Carol Dweck

-Parents often ask how they can help their child become more motivated to learn, especially material that is above grade level.
+Parents often ask how they can help their child become more motivated to learn.
+This is especially for material that is above grade level.
 Stanford University Professor of Psychology, Carol Dweck demonstrates that communication to children about their effort, successes, and setbacks often shapes a child’s mindset and motivation.

-- The author of Mindset: The New Psychology of Success, Dweck postulates that people have either a “fixed mindset” or “growth mindset” that influences our perspective and communication.
+- The author of Mindset: The New Psychology of Success is Carol S. Dweck PhD..
+In her book, Dweck postulates that people have either a “fixed mindset” or “growth mindset”.
+These 2 mindsets influence our perspective and communication.

 - When we believe that success is based on innate ability, we are said to have a fixed theory of intelligence, otherwise known as a fixed mindset.